Led Zeppelin: 2010s

 A film of the O2 performance, Celebration Day, premiered on 17 October 2012 and was released on DVD on 19 November.
 The film grossed $2 million in one night, and the live album peaked at number 4 and 9 in the UK and US, respectively.
 Following the film's premiere, Page revealed that he had been remastering the band's discography.
 The first wave of albums, Led Zeppelin, Led Zeppelin II, and Led Zeppelin III, were released on 2 June 2014.
 The second wave of albums, Led Zeppelin IV and Houses of the Holy, were released on 27 October 2014.
 Physical Graffiti was released on 23 February 2015, almost exactly forty years to the day after the original release.
 The fourth and final wave of studio album reissues, Presence, In Through the Out Door, and Coda, were released on 31 July 2015.

 Through this remastering project, each studio album was reissued on CD and vinyl and was also available in a Deluxe Edition, which contained a bonus disc of previously unheard material (Codas Deluxe Edition would include two bonus discs).
 Each album was also available in a Super Deluxe Edition Box Set, which included the remastered album and bonus disc on both CD and 180-gram vinyl, a high-definition audio download card of all content at 96 kHz/24 bit, a hardbound book filled with rare and previously unseen photos and memorabilia, and a high-quality print of the original album cover.

 On 6 November 2015, the Mothership compilation was reissued using the band's newly remastered audio tracks.
 The reissuing campaign continued the next year with the re-release of BBC Sessions on 16 September 2016.
 The reissue contained a bonus disc with nine unreleased BBC recordings, including the heavily bootlegged but never officially released "Sunshine Woman".

 To commemorate the band's 50th anniversary, Page, Plant and Jones announced an official illustrated book celebrating 50 years since the formation of the band.
 Also released for the celebration was a reissue of How the West Was Won on 23 March 2018, which includes the album's first pressing on vinyl.
 For Record Store Day on 21 April 2018, Led Zeppelin released a 7" single "Rock and Roll" (Sunset Sound Mix)/"Friends" (Olympic Studio Mix), their first single in 21 years.

 2020s

 In October 2020, Page released a photo collection called Jimmy Page: The Anthology, in which it was confirmed a documentary was in the works for the band's 50th anniversary.
-A work-in-progress version of the documentary film, titled Becoming Led Zeppelin, was screened at the Venice Film Festival in 2021.
+In 2025, Led Zeppelin's formation and first year was chronicled in the musical documentary Becoming Led Zeppelin, directed by Bernard MacMahon and produced by Allison McGourty.
 It was the first time the band's members had agreed to participate in a biographical documentary.
 The completed film premiered in IMAX in several countries on 7 February 2025.